-Concern and Complaint Policy for Residents and Fellows
+Concern and Complaint (Grievance) Policy for Residents and Fellows

-The purpose of this policy is to provide guidelines for communication of resident and fellow concerns and complaints as related to residency/fellowship training and learning environment, and to ensure that residents/fellows have a mechanism through which to express concerns and complaints.

-Note: For purposes of this policy, a concern or complaint involve issues relating to personnel, patient care, and matters related to the program or hospital training environment.
+- 1.1.
+The Sponsoring Institution must have a policy that outlines the procedures for submitting and processing resident/fellow grievances at the program and institutional level that minimizes conflicts of interest (ACGME Institutional Requirements IV.D.). - 1.2.
+The purpose of this policy is to provide guidelines for communication of resident and fellow concerns and complaints related to residency/fellowship training and learning environment, and to ensure that residents/fellows have a mechanism through which to express concerns and complaints. - 1.3.
+Note: For purposes of this policy, a concern or complaint involves issues relating to personnel, patient care, and matters related to the program or hospital training environment, including professionalism and adherence to clinical and educational work (duty hour) standards.

 - 2.1.
-All Morehouse School of Medicine (MSM) administrators, faculty, staff, residents, fellows and academic affiliates shall understand and support this and all other policies and procedures that govern both Graduate Medical Education programs and resident appointments at Morehouse School of Medicine. - 2.2.
-Programs must use the Program Concern and Complaint Process Template that follows this policy to create their program level policy and procedure which must be included in the program's policy manual to comply with ACGME requirements.
+All Morehouse School of Medicine (MSM) administrators, faculty, staff, residents, fellows, and academic affiliates shall understand and support this and all other policies and procedures that govern both Graduate Medical Education programs and resident appointments at Morehouse School of Medicine. - 2.2.
+All residency and fellowship programs must have a program-level Concern and Complaint (Grievance) Policy that aligns with this GMEC policy and is included in the program's policy manual. - 2.3.
+Residents, fellows, and faculty agree to work in good faith to resolve any problems or issues that distract from optimal training.